HQ-Coding/concepts/BEGIN/README.md

 # BEGIN

-"Begin," the latest innovation from HQ's Meta Fusion project!
+"Begin" the latest innovation from HQ's Meta Fusion project!